Ayurveda- A Complete Science of Life, Health & Longevity

 Ayurveda

 The principles of Ayurveda are an invaluable link to understanding, in detail, naturally healthy living.
-People everywhere are realizing the importance and benefits of taking personal responsibility for one’s own well being, making Ayurveda the perfect system of health knowledge for today’s world.
+People everywhere are realizing the importance and benefits of taking responsibility for one’s own wellbeing, making Ayurveda the perfect system of health knowledge for today’s world.

-Ayurveda is a science of life so to know more about it, we must know what is life?
+Ayurveda is a science of life.
+So, to know more about it, we must know what is life.
 Life according to Ayurveda is a combination of senses, mind, body and soul.
-So it is clear from this definition of life that Ayurveda is not only limited to body or physical symptoms but also gives a comprehensive knowledge about spiritual, mental and social health.
+So, it is clear from this definition of life that Ayurveda is not only limited to bodily or physical symptoms but also gives a comprehensive knowledge about spiritual, mental and social health.

 “Man is Universe” – Yajurveda.

 The words like soul and spirituality might sound outdated or create a negative thinking in some of you as they have no place in modern science.
 As soon as we hear about these topics, we become uncomfortable.
-Actually, I don’t feel that it is our fault.
-No one has ever spoken about these things to us.
-We are always trapped in the attractions of outer material world to become happy and peaceful.
+Actually, it is our fault.
+No one has ever spoken about these things.
+We are always trapped in the attractions of the external materialistic world in order to gain happiness and peace.

-The modern society, education, culture and the television- everything speaks about materialism.
-If this was everything why is it so that most we are unhappy?
-There is Stress, Fear, anxiety, mental tension, fighting and terror every where despite best efforts being made to stop them.
+Modern society, education, culture and the television – everything speaks about materialism.
+If this was everything why is it that most of us are unhappy?
+There is stress, fear, anxiety, mental tension, fighting and terror everywhere despite best efforts being made to stop them.
 This is because some part of our mind and body is not being nourished properly.

 What is Ayurveda?

-Ayurveda is a science in the sense that it is a complete system.
-It is a qualitative, holistic science of health and longevity, a philosophy and system of healing the whole person, body, mind and on spiritual levels.
+Ayurveda literally means “Science of life and longevity” and is considered to be the traditional system of medicine of India which is the oldest science, more than 5000 years old, and is proved, tried and tested on all living beings including plants, animals and insects.
+Ayurveda is a science – it is a complete system.
+It is a qualitative, holistic science of health and longevity, a philosophy and system of healing the whole person – body, mind and on spiritual levels.

 The origin of this system goes back to a far past, in which philosophy and medicine were not separated.
 Therefore, philosophical views have strongly influenced the Ayurvedic way of thinking.